AGRAHARI07/InputUploaderToExtractor/README.md

 ```

 ### Uploading file
-- Simply download csv files from import, place all of them in a folder without opening them
+- Convert csv files to NDJson files
-- Max file count is 15
+- Max default file that can be processed/uploaded count is 15.
+Can be configured from the env variable
 - Hit upload button

 It will take you to another page